Edwin W. Pauley: Politics

 Pauley became involved with the Democratic Party as a fundraiser in 1930s, eventually becoming treasurer of the Democratic National Committee.
 In 1940, he served as a member of the Interstate Oil and Compact Commission.
 He was a friend and confidante of U.S. Senator Harry S. Truman, and through Truman's influence, President Franklin D. Roosevelt appointed Pauley as petroleum coordinator of Lend-Lease supplies for the Soviet Union and the United Kingdom in 1941.
-He was director of the 1944 Democratic National Convention.
+He was Treasurer of the 1944 Democratic National Convention.